BC Forest Professional (BCFP)

 Self-promotional or marketing pieces will not be accepted.
 If you are interested in advertising opportunities in BC Forest Professional

 , contact the editor.
 Unfortunately, due to space limitations and the interests of our readers, we cannot publish every submission we receive.

 Purpose of BC Forest Professional

-- To keep ABCFP registrants informed of association business and professional issues.
+- Keep ABCFP registrants informed of association news and professional issues;

-- To give ABCFP registrants a vehicle to freely express their opinions about the ABCFP and professional issues.
+- Provide ABCFP registrants with a vehicle in which they can freely express their opinions about issues affecting the practice of professional forestry; and

-All submissions are reviewed by an editorial board comprised of ABCFP registrants.
-The editorial board determines which submissions will be printed.
+All submissions are reviewed by an editorial advisory panel comprised of ABCFP registrants.
+The editorial advisory panel determines which submissions will be printed.
 If your submission is approved, the editor will work with you to ensure the article meets BCFP publishing requirements.
-All articles are returned to the author for final review before publication.
 The following criteria are considered:

 - The topic is relevant and of interest to our readers.

 - The article must be well organized, flow logically, and offer a unique or interesting point of view.
 Ensure you present a question or problem, discuss it, and then offer a potential solution.